alphagov/govuk-developer-docs/source/manual/on-call.html.md

 A junior technologist can be a secondary, but won't be a primary.

-There is no expectation for technologist apprentices to do 2nd line, but if they are confident, they can (at their Line Manager's discretion) go through the process to get Production Admin access, at which point they can request to be added to the secondary role.
+There is no expectation for technologist apprentices to do technical on-call shifts, but if they are confident, they can (at their Line Manager's discretion) go through the process to get Production Admin access, at which point they can request to be added to the secondary role (in-hours).

 ## Shift swaps, working patterns and sickness